Robin Olds - Early Life & Career:

 Robin Olds - Later Career:

-Leaving the 8th TFW in September 1967, Olds was made superintendent of the US Air Force Academy.
+Leaving the 8th TFW in September 1967, Olds was made Commandant of Cadets at the US Air Force Academy.
 Promoted to brigadier general on June 1, 1968, he worked to restore pride in the school after a large cheating scandal had blackened its reputation.
 In February 1971, Olds became director of aerospace safety in the Office of the Inspector General.
 That fall, he was sent back to Southeast Asia to report on the combat readiness of USAF units in the region.
 While there, he toured bases and flew several unauthorized combat missions.
 Returning to the US, Olds wrote a scathing report in which he offered deep concerns in regard to a lack of air-to-air combat training.
 The following year, his fears were proven true when the USAF incurred a 1:1 kill-loss ratio during Operation Linebacker.

 In an effort to aid the situation, Olds offered to take a reduction in rank to colonel so that he could return to Vietnam.
 When this offer was refused, he elected to leave the service on June 1, 1973.
 Retiring to Steamboat Springs, CO, he was active in public affairs.
 Enshrined in the National Aviation Hall of Fame in 2001, Olds later died on June 14, 2007.
 Olds' ashes were interred at the US Air Force Academy.